jaegertracing/documentation/content/docs/1.11/deployment.md

 Supported in Jaeger since 1.6.0
 Supported Kafka versions: 0.9+

+Kafka can be used as an intermediary buffer between collector and an actual storage.
-Starting from version 1.7.0, a new component [Ingester](#ingester) was added to support reading from Kafka and storing it in another storage backend (Elasticsearch or Cassandra).
+The collector is configured with `SPAN_STORAGE_TYPE=kafka` that makes it write all received spans into a Kafka topic.
+A new component [Ingester](#ingester), added in version 1.7.0, is used to read from Kafka and store spans in another storage backend (Elasticsearch or Cassandra).

 Writing to Kafka is particularly useful for building post-processing data pipelines.